ravilach/sonatype-harness/README.md

 * CentOS-Prep.sh: Installs pre-reqs into a CentOS instance.
 * Install-IQ.sh: Installs Nexus IQ into a CentOS instance.
 * Install-IQ-CLI.sh: Installs Nexus IQ CLI into a CentOS instance.
-* Harness-Scan-Template: Shell file to be calledd from Harness using a Workflow Variable and Secrets Manager.
+* Harness-Scan-Template: Shell file to be called from Harness using a Workflow Variable and Secrets Manager.
 * harness-Interpret-Scan.sh: Shell file to be called from Harness parsing scan report and looking for violations which can be set as a Workflow Variable.

 ## Further Material